vkayy/spotify-nodejs/README.md

 i love listening to music; i spend the majority of my day with a song playing. furthermore, seeking patterns and drawing predictions is another interest of mine.

-so, i killed two birds with one stone, twisting both into one project. also, this was a fun way to familiarise myself with working with external APIs, and also designing my own RESTful API.
+so, i killed two birds with one stone, weaving both together in one project. also, this was a fun way to familiarise myself with working with external APIs, and also designing my own RESTful API.